-- Responding to changes over following a plan: While change happens, it’s to be avoided as much as possible when working a traditional project management methodology.
-However, agile works in short iterations called sprints, because their brevity allows for changes, even embraces them as a way to improve a project and add value.
+- Responding to changes over following a plan: While change happens, it’s to be avoided as much as possible when working with a traditional project management methodology.
+However, agile works in short iterations called sprints, because their brevity allows for changes and even embraces them as a way to improve a project and add value.

 The 12 Principles of Agile Development